What is Confirmation?

 I have some questions, who can I ask?

 If anyone has any questions or concerns regarding the sacramental programme you can speak to Fr.
-Lee or Deacon Des or enquire at the parish office.
+Liam, Deacon Des or enquire at the parish office.

 What should I do now if I want to join the confirmation programme?